-Next your Psychologist will help you to identify the thoughts and feelings that are maintaining you’re eating problems and then modify them so that they support a healthier attitude to eating, weight and shape.
+Next your Therapist will help you to identify the thoughts and feelings that are maintaining your eating problems and then modify them so that they support a healthier attitude to eating, weight and shape.

 Click/Tap the thumbnails for a larger image

-All of our Psychologists offer Eating Disorder counselling, click here to view the team.
+All of our Therapists offer Eating Disorder counselling, click here to view the team.

 Facts about Eating Disorders

-An Eating Disorder is a problem that involves unbalanced eating habits that are so erratic and/or restrictive that they interfere with a person physical and or emotional well being.
+An Eating Disorder is a problem that involves unbalanced eating habits that are so erratic and/or restrictive that they interfere with a persons physical and or mental health.
 There are three main types: